GstJPaul/MaxGstJPaul1/Terms_Of_Service.README.md

 # MaxGstJPaul Discord Bot - Terms of Service

-**Last Updated:** September 12, 2025
+**Last Updated:** September 20, 2025
+**Effective Date:** September 20, 2025

 ## 1. Acceptance of Terms

-By using this Discord bot ("the Bot"), you agree to be bound by these Terms of Service.
-If you do not agree to these terms, please do not use the Bot.
+By inviting, using, or interacting with the MaxGstJPaul Discord bot ("the Bot"), you agree to be bound by these Terms of Service ("Terms").
+If you do not agree to these terms, please remove the Bot from your server and discontinue use.

-## 2. Bot Description
+## 2. Bot Description and Services

-This Discord bot provides various features including:
+The MaxGstJPaul Discord bot provides comprehensive server management and entertainment features including:

+### Core Features
+- **Economy System**: Virtual currency, daily rewards, work commands, bank system, leaderboards
+- **Gambling Games**: Coinflip, slots, blackjack, dice, roulette with virtual currency
+- **Moderation Tools**: Kick, ban, timeout, warning system, jail system with role management
+- **Sticky Messages**: Persistent channel messages with automatic reposting
+- **AI Chat Integration**: AI-powered conversations with message context and image analysis
+- **Pet System**: Virtual pet adoption, care, and interaction mechanics
+- **Utility Commands**: Server information, uptime monitoring, URL bypass services

+### Premium Features
+- **Enhanced Sticky Messages**: Up to 20 channels (vs 3 for free users)
-- Economy and gambling systems
+- **Advanced Economy Management**: Admin tools for managing user balances and economy
-- Moderation tools (jail, ban, timeout, sticky messages)
-- AI chat functionality
-- Pet system and virtual items
-- Administrative commands
+- **Priority Support**: Faster response times for premium users

+### Specialized Features
+- **Ban Wave Monitoring**: Game-specific ban wave detection and alerts
-- Reporting system
+- **YouTube Verification**: Subscription verification system
-- Prefix commands (?sticky, ?csticky, ?rsticky)

-## 3. User Responsibilities

-### 3.1 Acceptable Use
-You agree to:
-- Use the Bot in compliance with Discord's Terms of Service
-- Not abuse or exploit Bot features
+- **Report System**: User reporting with configurable channels
+- **External Monitoring**: Integration with UptimeRobot and BetterStack services
 - Not attempt to crash, hack, or disrupt the Bot
 - Not use the Bot for illegal activities
 - Respect other users when using Bot features